quangvinhdam/MSI-Bravo-15-A4DCR--MS-16WK/README.md

-# Sonoma On Dell Inspiron 15 3567
+# Sonoma On MSI Bravo 15 A4DC A4DCR MS-16WK (AMD laptop)

 # Specs